browserengineering/book/book/embeds.md

 was using `SharedArrayBuffer` to allow synchronous calls from a `JSContext` to the browser, and that required APIs that browsers restrict for security reasons.
-Setting the security headers wouldn't work, because [Chapter 14](accessibility.md) embeds a Youtube video.
-I worked around it by not embedding the browser widget and [asking the reader](scripts.html#outline) to open a new browser window.
+Setting the security headers wouldn't work, because [Chapter 14](accessibility.md) embeds a Youtube video, and YouTube doesn't send those headers.
+In the end, I worked around the issue by not embedding the browser widget and [asking the reader](scripts.html#outline) to open a new browser window.
 :::